A Guide to Wheelchair Seat Cushions

 wheelchair seat cushions come in three main styles: foam, gel / fluid, and air.

-Next up, you have a countoured foam pad like the Jay Basic PRO.
+Next up, you have a contoured foam pad like the Jay Basic PRO.
 These cushions are substantially thicker than your basic cushion and offer a lot more support in terms of body position and posture.
-The cushion itself is molden to better support and position your pelvis and hips while seated.
+The cushion itself is molded to better support and position your pelvis and hips while seated.

 Gel / Fluid